Managing Voluntary Resignations in SMEs

 Practical Guidance for Owner-Managers

 Voluntary resignations are a normal part of running a small or medium-sized business.
-Handled poorly, they can create disruption, legal risk, or diputes regarding notice, pay or the circumstances of the employee’s departure.
+Handled poorly, they can create disruption, legal risk, or disputes regarding notice, pay or the circumstances of the employee’s departure.
 For SME owner-managers, managing resignations professionally is about ensuring the resignation is genuine, clearly documented, and treated fairly and consistently.

 This guidance provides practical steps to manage departures smoothly and compliantly.